getml/reflect-cpp/docs/bytestring.md

 }
 ```

-Bytestrings are supported by BSON, CBOR, flexbuffers and msgpack.
-Textual formats
+Bytestrings are supported by binary formats such as BSON, CBOR, flexbuffers and msgpack.
-do not support them.
+Textual formats do not support them.